-The indicators used in the 2011 report card are the same as the 2010 report card.
-These were determined using historical monitoring data and indicators used in other ecosystem health monitoring programs around Australia.
+The indicators used in the report card were selected based on historical monitoring data and indicators used in other ecosystem health monitoring programs around Australia.
 Indicators were grouped into two categories: water quality (including metals in Zones 1 and 4 only); and recreational.

-Data was spatially analysed and assessed against ANZECC (Australian and New Zealand Environment Conservation Council) Guidelines for Fresh and Marine Water Quality, the Tasmanian Surface Water Quality Guidelines and the Tasmanian Public Health Act Recreational Water Quality Guidelines.
+Data is spatially analysed and assessed against ANZECC (Australian and New Zealand Environment Conservation Council) Guidelines for Fresh and Marine Water Quality, the Tasmanian Surface Water Quality Guidelines and the Tasmanian Public Health Act Recreational Water Quality Guidelines.

-Exceedence scores were calculated for each indicator for each category, for each of the five zones (metals only in Zones 1 and 4).
-Water quality TN TP DO Turb Chl a pH Metals Al As Cd Cu Hg Pb Zn Recreational Enterococci
+Exceedence scores are calculated for each indicator for each category, for each of the five zones (metals only in Zones 1 and 4).
+Water quality including metals TN TP DO Turb Chl a pH Al As Cd Cu Hg Pb Zn Recreational Entercoccci